BizkitKing/antidote/README.md

 Right now, Antidote has a basic CLI and simple encryption logic with some messaging-app features.

-These are my future idas:
+These are my future ideas:

 1. Implementing Tor-based networking
 2. Designing a handshake system that lets users swap keypairs for every message while staying in the same “tunnel”